Skip to content

 What is a toxic person - The Backstabber

-THE BACKSTABBER
+THE BACKSTABBERS

 A backstabber is a deceitful person who appears loyal and trustworthy but spreads rumors, lies, and disinformation behind your back to harm your reputation and relationships.

-Additionally, it can be helpful to practice self-care and stress management techniques, such as meditation, exercise, and therapy.
-These strategies can help you stay calm and centered in the face of the backstabber’s toxic behavior and can also help you build resilience and strength for future challenges.
+These strategies can help you stay calm and centered in the face of their behavior and help you build resilience and strength for future challenges.

 FINAL THOUGHTS TO TAKE AWAY…